ZhiHng/Asg1-ID/README.md

     2. Try to click on the shopping bag and verify it scrolls to the cart
     3. Try to add items to the cart by clicking add to cart for some merch items and verify it shows up in the cart with the name and the total price of all the items
     4. Try to clear the cart and verify the items are gone
+    5. Try to purchase when cart is empty and verify that nothing happens and there is no popup

 - Filter merch tab:
     1. Go to the "Merch" tab